 The LiDARs, radars and cameras found on Kodiak trucks are incredibly powerful, but they’re only as powerful as the perception layer that processes the data they capture to create an understanding of what’s happening around the truck.
 We call our perception system Kodiak Vision and it has three main steps:

 The Kodiak Driver’s sensor suite collects raw data about the world around the truck.

 Detectors process raw data to locate and classify objects.

 The Kodiak Vision Tracker fuses the detections from each detector.

 Instead of relying on the HD maps commonly used in the industry, the Kodiak Driver uses a unique lightweight mapping approach.
 Our maps contain just enough information about the highway to make autonomy possible, and allow us to quickly respond to the changing world.
-Unlike HD maps, our lightweight maps are easier to build and maintain, and are so small we can ship updates to the entire fleet over-the-air.
+Unlike HD maps, Kodiak Sparse Maps are easier to build and maintain, and are so small we can ship updates to the entire fleet over-the-air.
 A key advantage when keeping our entire fleet on the same page, even when a construction zone pops-up, or a lane changes.

 Safety is mission-critical.
 Whether we’re running a simulation, testing our hardware or software, or putting our trucks on the road, we hold ourselves and each other to the highest safety standards in trucking, self-driving or otherwise.

 At Kodiak safety is everyone’s responsibility.
 We’ve developed clear policies and procedures to ensure we follow safety best practices at every step of our development cycle and commercial operations.